wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [CKR - Character Kit Remake](https://www.nexusmods.com/newvegas/mods/82145) - Replaces all humanoid character assets.
 - Note that this mod becomes progressively more performance demanding as you have more mods that add NPCs.
-- Use the optional CKR - IVMB - T4 patch on the main mod page.
+- Use the optional CKR - IVMB - T4 patch provided on the main mod page.
 - Avoid the uncompressed face patch, as it will have a substantial performance impact.

 [CKR - Teeth](https://www.nexusmods.com/newvegas/mods/82146)

 [CKR - Hands](https://www.nexusmods.com/newvegas/mods/82148)
-- Also get the optional IVMB - T4 patch included on the main mod page.
+- Also get the optional IVMB - T4 patch provided on the main mod page.

 [CKR - Hands](https://www.nexusmods.com/newvegas/mods/82147)